0xcapp3/HYDRA/README.md

 ## Network

-[...]

 In the network there will be transmitted different data (i.e. temperature, pH and pressure) coming from the board and the dispense message going to the board.
 These messages are small, so even a narrow band will be suitable for our use.

 Latencies are short enough to not affect the usability of the system and are compliant with the objectives set before the development.

-Data is transmitted every `n` seconds.
+Data is transmitted every `n` seconds depending on needs.
 Clearly there will be overhead due to headers necessary to transmit the messages.
 MQTT-SN was chosen as the protocol to transmit messages because of its characteristics suitable for IoT applications, in particular for its small overhead.

 ## How to run
 ### Setup

 You first need to add your AWS certificates in the `bridge/` folder, the following are needed: